ryanallen/words-of-my-perfect-teacher/README.md

 The teacher embodies the essence of all [Buddhas](#buddha) throughout the [three times](#three-times).
 He is the union of the [Three Jewels](#three-jewels): his body is the [Sangha](#sangha), his speech the [Dharma](#dharma), his mind the [Buddha](#buddha).
 He is the union of the [Three Roots](#three-roots): his body is the teacher, his speech the [yidam](#yidam), his mind the [dakini](#dakini).
 He is the union of the [three kayas](#three-kayas): his body is the [nirmanakaya](#nirmanakaya), his speech the [sambhogakaya](#sambhogakaya), his mind the [dharmakaya](#dharmakaya).
 He is the embodiment of all the [Buddhas](#buddha) of the past, source of all the [Buddhas](#buddha) of the future and the representative of all the [Buddhas](#buddha) of the present.
 Since he takes as his disciples degenerate beings like us, whom none of the thousand Buddhas of the [Good Kalpa](#good-kalpa)<sup>[10](#10)</sup> could help, his compassion and bounty exceed that of all [Buddhas](#buddha).

 <details id="10"><summary>Note <sup>10</sup></summary>
 "In this <a href="#kalpa">kalpa</a> a thousand <a href="#buddha">Buddhas</a> are to appear.
 However, we have not met those <a href="#buddha">Buddhas</a> who have already come&mdash;or if we did meet them they did not succeed in bringing us to liberation.
 As for the <a href="#buddha">Buddhas</a> of the future, it is still too soon for us to meet them.
-So without our spiritual teachers we would hav no one to help us."
+So without our spiritual teachers we would have no one to help us."
 DKR
 </details><br>

 >The teacher is the [Buddha](#buddha), the teacher is the [Dharma](#dharma),